jannisborn/covid19_ultrasound/data/README.md

 - We are constantly updating the dataset with new data - any contributions are appreciated!

 ## Updates
+- **25.8.2020**: Update - added 10 new videos from the Nurthumbrian hospital
 - **12.8.2020**: Update - added 14 new COVID videos from publications
 - **28.7.2020**: Update - added 4 new videos and 7 new images from the Northumbria hospital
 - **11.7.2020**: Database update - We added an up to date csv file with all metadata, and new videos that were contributed from the Northumbria Specialist Emergency Care Hospital (17 images and 4 videos of healthy patients)